AshurAxelR/ForgottenRuins/readme.md

 The following limitations are in place:

-* Only one level.
-* Game difficulty is set to hard to showcase later levels of the game.
 * No options menu (edit the [config](ruins.cfg) file instead).
 * Controls cannot be changed.
 * No sound.